 Ever wonder what happens between efiling your tax return and receiving your refund?

-Once you have e-filed your return, you can use the IRS Where’s My Refund? tool to check the status of your refund.
-You will get personalized refund information based on the processing of your tax return.
-The tool will provide an actual refund date as soon as the IRS processes your tax return and approves your refund.
-Remember, most refunds will be issued in less than 21 days.
+Either the mobile apps or the tool will get you personalized refund information based on the processing of your tax return.
+They will provide an actual refund date as soon as the IRS processes your tax return and approves your refund.
+Most refunds will be issued in less than 21 days.
 You can start checking the status of your refund within 24 hours after you have e-filed you return.

 Remember, the fastest way to get your refund is to e-file and choose direct deposit.

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.